KhartesViewer/khartes/README.md

 It is a good idea, until you get a feeling for its capabilities, to work on a fairly zoomed-in area, in order to limit how far the algorithm goes.
-This means you will not have to delete as many points if the algorithm goes astray (as it often does).
+This means you will not have to delete as many nodes if the algorithm goes astray (as it often does).

-Note that the algorithm is quite fast; it often adds the new points within a couple of seconds (longer if the surface is large, due to khartes updating the surface to account for the new points).
+Note that the algorithm is quite fast; it often adds new nodes within a couple of seconds (longer for a larger surface, due to khartes updating the surface to account for the new nodes).
 If nothing happens within 10 to 15 seconds, check to make sure that you meet the prerequisites above.

-If you are unhappy with the results, or with a portion of the results, you can delete bad points using the `delete` or `backspace` key.
-Handy hint: if deleting points is slow, this means that khartes is taking a long time to update the surface after each point is deleted.
+If you are unhappy with the results, or with a portion of the results, you can delete bad nodes using the `delete` or `backspace` key.
+Handy hint: if deleting nodes is slow, this means that khartes is taking a long time to update the surface after each node is deleted.
 See the section below on "Advanced Topic: Live Updates" for details on how to temporarily turn this off, so deleting nodes goes faster.